How To Feed A Loon

 • 4 green onions or scallions, thinly sliced

-• 3 tbsp Asian chili paste use less, or more, depending on desired spiciness
+• 3 tablespoon Asian chili paste use less, or more, depending on desired spiciness

 Instructions